cscart/docs/user_guide/look_and_feel/logos_banners_images/viewing_images.rst

 *   Upload a file for the **Thumbnail** in the opened form.

+The image can be either uploaded from a local computer or the server file system, or linked to a remote location where the required image is physically located.
+An alternative text describes the image and is shown when the image is missing or cannot be displayed.
+It is good practice to have an alternative text associated with the image as an additional SEO-wise opportunity.

 .. image:: img/thumbnails_02.png
     :align: center
     :alt: Upload a file